Lee is a Masters in Management graduate who has been working as a freelance writer and researcher since 2009.

 Another issue that was tackled in the movie is social roles and gender expectations.
 Women are of equal-footing with men and thus have the same expectations and responsibilities as well.
 Sometimes, people tend to forget that with empowerment, there are also responsibilities associated with it.
 The nice thing about the movie is that thought it did not highlight the contrast per se, it showed the glimpse of the social roles that women play in the society and the gender expectations associated with it.

 For instance, women have the options to pursue a career or be a homemaker.
-Benjamin’s mother for instance, opted to have, the more traditional role of having to stay at home and take care of the family.
+Benjamin’s mother, for instance, opted to have, the more traditional role of having to stay at home and take care of the family.
 Sometimes, people assumed that just because women are empowered, that they all have to pursue a career.
 But in this case, women empowerment could also mean having the option of choosing what gender role to fill so as to know what social expectation is required.
 As a career woman, Andie was focused on fulfilling the expectations of her editor-creating good articles worthy to be published in their magazine.
-As a homemaker, Benjamin’s mother is not expected to earn income, but is expected to take care of the home and the children and I think that having the option to choose is the true meaning of empowerment.
-Either roles could be empowering and should not be downgraded in any way.
+As a homemaker, Benjamin’s mother is not expected to earn income but is expected to take care of the home and the children and I think that having the option to choose is the true meaning of empowerment.
+Either role could be empowering and should not be downgraded in any way.

-How to Lose a Guy in 10 Days approach towards gender was very light and nobody would immediately associate it as a template for women’s study.
+How to Lose a Guy in 10 Days approach towards gender was very light and nobody would immediately associate it with a template for women’s study.
 I think that a more in-depth approach towards presenting women in films could be done.
 For instance, the movie could have utilized more heterogeneous actors in terms of using women of color rather than just sticking to just Caucasian actors.
 But then again, maybe, they are indeed trying to prove a point, that they are stereotyped women.